FreedomBen/breakout71/Readme.md

 - zen : now you gain one combo per bomb on screen when breaking a brick (so no bombs, no gain)
 - sticky coins : coins stay stuck when there's an explosion
 - wrap_left / wrap_right : teleport  the ball to the other side of the screen when it hits a border
-- passive income : now moving the puck makes it transparent to coins and balls, but not reset the combo
+- passive income : now moving the paddle makes it transparent to coins and balls, but not reset the combo
 - main menu : split level unlock and perks unlocks

 ## 29087252